HMCS Haida: Refit and northern operations

 Haida departed Western Europe on 22 September for Halifax, Nova Scotia, arriving on 29 September.
 The destroyer returned to Scapa Flow in mid-January 1945 after refitting to receive new radar.
-On 19 March Haida escorted aircraft carriers in minelaying operations off Granesund, Norway and assisted in attacks on shipping off Trondheim from 24 to 28 March.
-On 7 April, Haida escorted seven anti-submarine warfare vessels from Greenock, Scotland destined for Soviet use at Vaenga, on the Kola Inlet.
+On 19 March Haida escorted aircraft carriers in minelaying operations off Granesund, Norway, and assisted in attacks on shipping off Trondheim from 24 to 28 March.
+On 7 April, Haida escorted seven anti-submarine warfare vessels from Greenock, Scotland, destined for Soviet use at Vaenga, on the Kola Inlet.

 The destroyer was among the escort for convoy JW 66 that set out from the River Clyde on 16 April.
 Haida experienced one of the last RCN engagements of the Second World War when she escorted convoy RA 66 from Vaenga from 29 April to 2 May.
 The convoy was attacked in transit, and Haida and Huron were attacked by torpedoes fired by U-boats, which narrowly missed.
 In the skirmish, two German U-boats and the British frigate were sunk, and the convoy escaped in a snowstorm.
-Haida and Huron returned to Scapa Flow on 6 May and were assigned to relief operations at Trondheimsfjord, Norway on 17 May.
+Haida and Huron returned to Scapa Flow on 6 May and were assigned to relief operations at Trondheimsfjord, Norway, on 17 May.
 From 29 to 31 May, Haida, Huron, the cruiser and the 5th Escort Group were sent to Trondheim to take over custody of surrendered U-boats.

 Haida, Huron and Iroquois, left for Halifax on 4 June to refit as part of Canada's contribution to Operation Downfall.
-They arrived on 10 June and Haida started a tropicalization refit, that was suspended after the surrender of Japan later that summer.
+They arrived on 10 June, and Haida started a tropicalization refit, which was suspended after the surrender of Japan later that summer.
 Haida was paid off on 20 March 1946.